 If you have always been curious about Spain as a country there is no better way to enjoy it than as a house sitter.
 House sitting in Spain has afforded me a unique perspective of the culture and landscape and of course the people.
 I simply love house sitting in Spain.
 No matter where the opportunity to house and petsit comes up I’ll look into it.
 In fact, I now have a second sense when I see ads asking for ‘house sitters Spain’!
 While I am an American by nationality, I adore international housesitting and travel.
 And with each new trip I am able to enjoy this remarkable country all over again.

 Do you have a property available for house sitting?
 Or would you like to try housesitting?
+We can place sitters all around the world.
+Try us!
 Join HouseSitMatch.com and find a way to exchange your services for mutual benefit.
 Join HouseSitMatch today.

 Further reading on housesitting, housesit travel and housesitters